HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/information/confidentiality/configuring_ssl/setup_ssl/ssl_update_web.md

 Whenever changes are made to the SSL configuration, you must update the web.xml and web\_merged.xml files in wps.ear.
 The steps in this section can be used to update these files within wps.ear and propagate them correctly throughout the environment.

+!!!note
-**Note:** For a clustered environment, perform these steps on the Deployment Manager.
+    For a clustered environment, perform these steps on the Deployment Manager.

 1. Ensure the Portal server is started. \(Dmgr, if clustered\).